-- <platform>-configuration: The configuration of the MicroEJ Platform - <platform>-bsp: The C code for the board-specific files (drivers). - <platform>-fp: Front Panel mockup for the simulator.
+- <platform>-configuration: The Platform Configuration project. - <platform>-bsp: The C code for the board-specific files (drivers). - <platform>-fp: Front Panel mockup for the simulator.

-See Platform Creation to learn how to create a MicroEJ Platform using a MicroEJ Platform Source project.
+See Platform Import to learn how to import an existing Platform, and Platform Creation to learn how to create a Platform.

-Depending on the project's requirements, the MicroEJ Platform can be connected in various ways to the BSP; see BSP Connection for more information on how to do it.
+Depending on the project's requirements, the Platform can be connected in various ways to the BSP; see BSP Connection for more information on how to do it.